 As proof of this, consider the exchange of the spins or orbitals as separately from one another.
-We have illustrated a methodology by which they are representationally and therefore physically strictly dependent upon each other as upon coordinates.
-As a result, neither wave function would be a complete eigenstate with both symmetries, and thus as a result of this strict dependence in the coordinate space, in order to adhere to both the Pauli Exclusion Principle and be completely antisymmetric in both spin and charge as attributes of the wave function both locally and globally within relativity under the objective provisions of an inertial state compared to an inertial state, it is necessary that the coordinates are corrected for so that the total eigenstate in spin and wave function under exchange are totally antisymmetric in space and time.
-This is true because the global to local objective position of both electrons within inertial states is in conflict with the provisions of a physical and representational coordinate dependence for spins.
+We have illustrated a methodology by which they are representationally and therefore physically strictly dependent upon each other when the coordinate connection is not included.
+As a result, both wave functions are complete eigenstates with both symmetries and there is no strict dependence in the coordinate space when the coordinate connection is included, in order to adhere to both the Pauli Exclusion Principle and be completely antisymmetric in both spin and charge as attributes of the wave function.
+This is necessary so that the total eigenstate in spin and wave function under exchange are totally antisymmetric in space and time.